Montaigne (musician): 2014–2016: Glorious Heights

-2017–2021: Complex and Eurovision
+2017–2021: Complex and Eurovision Song Contest

 On 4 May 2017, Montaigne was featured on Akouo's single "Feel That".
-In 2018, she was featured on the track "The Best Freestylers in the World" from the Aunty Donna album, The Album.
+In 2018, Montaigne was featured on the track "The Best Freestylers in the World" from the Aunty Donna album, The Album.

-In November 2018 Montaigne released "For Your Love" as the lead single from her upcoming sophomore album.
-In June 2019, she released the second single "Ready" alongside the announcement that the album would be titled Complex.
+In November 2018, Montaigne released "For Your Love" as the lead single from their upcoming sophomore album.
+In June 2019, Montaigne released the second single "Ready" alongside the announcement that the album would be titled Complex.
 On 9 August 2019, the album's third single "Love Might Be Found (Volcano)" was released.
 The album was released on 30 August 2019, and debuted at #19 on the ARIA albums chart.
 "Ready" plays over the end credits of the 2022 film Good Luck to You, Leo Grande starring Emma Thompson.

 On 6 December 2019, Montaigne, along with fellow singer Didirri, were announced as two out of the ten participating performers for Eurovision - Australia Decides the Australian national final in which the winner would represent Australia in the Eurovision Song Contest 2020 with the song "Don't Break Me".
-On 8 February 2020, she won the competition, and would have competed in the Eurovision Song Contest 2020, to be held in Rotterdam in May 2020, but on 18 March 2020, the EBU announced that the Eurovision Song Contest 2020 has been cancelled due to the uncertainty created by the spread of COVID-19.
-On 19 March 2020, Montaigne made a Facebook post clarifying her feelings, saying "I've had my cry.
+On 8 February 2020, Montaigne won the competition, and would have competed in the Eurovision Song Contest 2020, to be held in Rotterdam in May 2020, but on 18 March 2020, the EBU announced that the Eurovision Song Contest 2020 has been cancelled due to the uncertainty created by the spread of COVID-19.
+On 19 March 2020, Montaigne made a Facebook post clarifying their feelings, saying "I've had my cry.
 I spent a couple of hours paralysed in bed, despondently scrolling through the many lovely tweet mentions from people expressing their love and support.
 I imagine I'll probably have a lot more cries in the next little while, for me and for the wonderful team who were working with me to make our vision come to life."
-She stated that she agreed with the cancellation choice saying it was "the most responsible and ethical decision that the EBU could have made."
+Montaigne has also stated to agree with the cancellation choice, saying it was "the most responsible and ethical decision that the EBU could have made."

 On 2 April 2020, SBS confirmed that Montaigne would represent Australia at the 2021 contest.

 Montaigne's Eurovision Song Contest 2021 entry, "Technicolour", was released on 5 March 2021.
 Later, SBS announced that following a risk assessment, they would not be sending a delegation to Rotterdam and would instead compete remotely using a pre-recorded live-on-tape performance.
 Currently, Montaigne is the only artist to have competed in Eurovision without being present in the host city.

-On May 18, 2021 she competed in the first semi final of Eurovision 2021, however she did not qualify for the final, as she didn't finish within the top 10 countries.
+On 18 May 2021, Montaigne competed in the first semi final of Eurovision 2021, however at the end of the show, Australia did not qualify for the final, as it didn't finish within the top ten countries.
 This marked the first time in Australia's participation that an Australian contestant failed to qualify for the final.
-It was later revealed that she had placed 14th in the first semi-final, with 28 points.
+It was later revealed that Australia had placed 14th in the first semi-final, with 28 points.